Beautiful Country Of Malta-Ultimate Guide 2024

 • Quality Assurance: Malta’s National Commission for Further and Higher Education (NCFHE) oversees quality assurance and accreditation of educational institutions and programs, ensuring high standards are maintained.

 Malta’s education system is robust, inclusive, and dynamic, providing students with a strong foundation for personal and professional development.
-The blend of traditional and modern educational practices, along with a focus on bilingualism and international standards, makes Malta an attractive destination for students and educators alike.
+The blend of traditional and modern educational practices, along with a focus on bilingualism and international standards, makes Malta an attractive family-friendly destination for students and educators alike.

 Religion In Malta